Why Timing Matters

 When: January 1 through March 31 each year

 What it’s for: Enrolling in Part B if you missed your IEP and don’t qualify for a Special Enrollment Period.
-Coverage starts July 1.
+Under the current rule, your coverage starts the first of the month after you sign up.
+(Before 2023, GEP coverage didn’t begin until July 1, so older guides may still cite that date.)

 The catch: You’ll pay a late enrollment penalty of 10% of the standard Part B premium for each full 12-month period you could have had Part B but didn’t.
 This penalty lasts for as long as you have Part B.